Parsley Celery Apple: Fresh Juice and the Cupbearer's Dream

 "This cup that is poured out for you is the new covenant in my blood." ~Luke 22:20

-The Baker dreamt he was carrying three baskets of white bread on his head.
+The Baker dreamt he was carrying three baskets of bread on his head.
 In the basket were baked goods for the Pharaoh, but birds were eating from it.
-Joseph explained that the three baskets were also three days in which the Pharaoh would execute (or behead) him.
+Joseph explained that the three baskets were also three days after which the Pharaoh would execute (hanged) him.
 Three days later, Joseph was right!
 What he had explained to them came to pass.
 The Baker was executed and the Cupbearer returned to his job.

 "I am the Bread." ~ John 6:35

-Bread and wine represent Jesus' body and blood through execution and restoration.
-The story of Joseph runs deep.
-The outcome of the Cupbearer and the Baker were never meant to be written as only Jewish story about Joseph's future rise, moral refinement, or Israel's redemption .
-It was prophecy about the coming of a true Messiah.
+Bread and wine represent Jesus' body and blood through execution for the purpose of restoration.
+The story of Joseph is deep, from which foreshadows the life of Jesus.
+The Cupbearer and the Baker were never meant to be written as only a Jewish story about Joseph's future rise, moral refinement, or Israel's redemption .
+It was prophetic.
+It was meant to tell of the coming of the Messiah.
 It foretold about Jesus Christ and the salvation that only He could provide to all, through his willing execution.
-Because of what He poured out we can heal and live!
+Because of what He poured out during His time on earth, we can heal and live!
 That is the best food anyone can take in and accept.

 written by Lupita Ronquillo, founder of Vegan Health and Yoga